GenuineDreg/GenuineDreg/README.md

 - 👋 Hi, I’m @GenuineDreg
-- 👀 I’m interested in ...asian women 21-35
+- 👀 I’m interested in ...learning
-- 🌱 I’m currently learning ...how to write short stories for fun and hopefully something like code...
+- 🌱 I’m currently learning ...how to write code, and how to become a data scientist
-- 💞️ I’m looking to collaborate on ...anything gun related
+- 💞️ I’m looking to collaborate on ...anything
 - 📫 How to reach me ...
-GenuineDreg#1272
+GenuineDreg#1272 is my discord

 <!---
 GenuineDreg/GenuineDreg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.